 Sabres GM Murray says players need to be more accountable

+Murray backed Bylsma to keep his job and return for a third season.
 Murray, however, noted the decision on whether he and Bylsma return is ultimately up to team owner Terry Pegula.
-Murray says that won't be decided until he holds a season-ending meeting with Pegula next week.
+Murray said that won't be decided until he holds a season-ending meeting with Pegula next week.

 For more NHL coverage: https://apnews.com/tag/NHLhockey